Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Abstract

 \section{Abstract}

-Massive stars dominate the radiative and mechanical feedback of young stellar populations, yet their intense ultraviolet fields and strong winds are typically presumed to preclude Earth-like habitability.
-We quantify this expectation by mapping time dependent habitable zones (HZs) for solar-metallicity stars with initial masses of $0.8$--$120\,M_\odot$.
-From rotating and non-rotating \textsc{GENEC} tracks we derive bolometric ``climate'' HZ boundaries and enforce XUV energy-limited escape and wind ram-pressure retention constraints for a dipole-magnetized Earth analogue.
-The operational inner edge is set by the most restrictive limit, and we measure the annulus lifetime, the longest continuous residence at fixed orbit, and the maximum number of dynamically packed terrestrial planets it can host.
-We find a sharp main-sequence ceiling: while a $9\,M_\odot$ star sustains an operational HZ for $\sim 30$~Myr at $\sim 70$--$130$~AU, the main-sequence annulus becomes brief and extremely narrow by $12\,M_\odot$ and disappears by $15\,M_\odot$.
-Post main-sequence evolution can reopen HZs up to $\sim 25$--$30\,M_\odot$, but only for $\sim 0.03$--$1.5$~Myr at hundreds to $\sim 10^3$~AU, disappearing by $\sim 40\,M_\odot$.
-Rotation modestly increases habitable lifetimes near the upper main sequence without altering the high mass ceiling.
-Initial Mass Function (IMF) weighting shows that massive stars contribute only $\sim 10^{-4}$ of the habitable planet--time budget.
-Even so, they still add of order a few $10^{5}$ operationally habitable Earth analogues to the Milky Way at any instant.
-This implies that massive-star systems are unlikely to dominate the Galaxy-wide habitability budget, but they may still provide a set of short-lived, observationally distinct targets for biosignature searches.
+Massive stars dominate the feedback of young stellar populations, yet their ultraviolet fields and winds are often presumed to preclude Earth like habitability.
+We test this by mapping time dependent habitable zones (HZs) for solar metallicity stars of $0.8$--$120\,M_\odot$.
+Using rotating and non rotating \textsc{GENEC} tracks, we compute bolometric climate HZ boundaries and impose XUV energy limited escape and wind ram pressure constraints for a dipole-magnetized Earth analogue.
+The retention limited inner edge is the most restrictive limit.
+We measure annulus lifetime, longest fixed orbit residence, and maximum dynamically packed terrestrial multiplicity, finding a sharp main-sequence ceiling.
+A rotating $9\,M_\odot$ star sustains a retention limited HZ for $\sim 30$ Myr at $\sim 70$--$130$ AU, but becomes brief and narrow by $12\,M_\odot$ and disappears by $15\,M_\odot$.
+Post main-sequence evolution can reopen HZs up to $\sim 25$--$30\,M_\odot$, but only for $\sim 0.03$--$1.5$ Myr at hundreds to $\sim 10^3$ AU, disappearing by $\sim 40\,M_\odot$.
+Stellar rotation modestly increases habitable lifetimes near the upper main sequence without altering the high mass ceiling.
+IMF weighting shows that massive stars contribute only $\sim 10^{-4}$ of the habitable planet time budget.
+Even so, for the fiducial occurrence normalization and if rocky planets form or survive at the required wide separations, they add a few $10^5$ Earth analogues satisfying the adopted criteria to the Milky Way at any instant.
+Massive star systems do not dominate the Galaxy-wide habitability budget, but may provide short-lived, distinct targets for biosignature searches.

 \keywords{\uat{Massive stars}{732} --- \uat{Stellar evolutionary models}{2046} --- \uat{Exoplanets}{498} --- \uat{Habitable zone}{696} --- \uat{Milky Way Galaxy}{1054}}